Tewaaraton Award

 The Tewaaraton Award is an annual award for the most outstanding American college lacrosse men's and women's players, since 2001.
 It is the lacrosse equivalent of football's Heisman Trophy.
 The award is presented by The Tewaaraton Foundation and the University Club of Washington, D.C.

 Lacrosse is the oldest sport played in North America and the award honors the Native American heritage of lacrosse in the name of its award, "Tewaaraton," the Mohawk name for their game and the progenitor of present-day lacrosse.
 The Tewaaraton Award has received the endorsement of the Mohawk Nation Council of Elders.
 Each year, the award recognizes one of the Six Nations of the Haudenosaunee Confederacy: the Mohawk, Cayuga, Oneida, Onondaga, Seneca and Tuscarora tribes.

 Trophy

 The award winners each receive a trophy of a bronze sculpture depicting a Mohawk native playing lacrosse.
-It was designed and created by Frederick Kail with the assistance of Thomas Vennum, Jr., a renowned Native American lacrosse historian and author, who consulted with Kail to ensure the trophy's historical authenticity.
-The 12-inch figure is mounted upon a hexagon-shaped slab of black granite and polished Cocobolo wood.
-The hexagonal base symbolizes the Six Nations of the Iroquois Confederacy: the Mohawk, Cayuga, Oneida, Onondaga, Seneca, and Tuscarora tribes.
-With some minor decorative exceptions, the stick is a replica of a pre-1845 Cayuga stick belonging to the grandfather of Alexander T. General of the Six Nations Reserve in Ontario.
-This stick was an original predecessor of the modern-day lacrosse stick.
+It was designed and created by Frederick Kail with the assistance of Thomas Vennum, Jr., a Native American lacrosse historian and author.

+Replicas of the trophy are given to the winners each year.
+The original castings of the trophy are part of a permanent collection and are currently on display at the University Club of Washington, D.C.

-Nomination process
+Nomination and selection process

-Players are nominated for the award by coaches from all three NCAA divisions during the collegiate season.
-All Watch List nominees are then screened and selected by two Selection Committees.
-The Selection Committees are composed of collegiate coaches, one committee for the men and one committee for the women.
-At the conclusion of the season the selection committees meet to rank the top five male and female finalists.
-The finalists are then invited to the Awards Banquet, where the Tewaaraton Award winners are announced.
+Players are nominated for the award by coaches, and winners chosen by selection committees made up of coaches.